kbpark824/mat-time/README.md

 ## 📝 What is Mat Time?

-Mat Time transforms how martial artists track their progress by providing:
+Mat Time transforms how jiujitsu practitioners track their progress by providing:

 - **Smart Session Logging**: Log training sessions, seminars, and competitions with detailed notes
 - **Advanced Tagging System**: Categorize techniques with a searchable, scalable tag interface